 website Underground Exploitation

 Traditionally Maastricht housed a school for Jesuit priests.
-Its students would enjoy their free afternoon on wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.
+Its students would enjoy their free afternoon on Wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.

-The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was graced with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.
+The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was provided with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.